100DaysOfCloud/100DaysOfCloudIdeas/.github/ISSUE_TEMPLATE/cloud-project-idea.md

 - Management and Governance (GOV)
 - Multi-Cloud (MLT)
 - Hybrid-Cloud (HYR)
-- Other (Please specify so we can add a category)
+- Other: < Please specify so we can add a category >

 ### Calculate the estimated time required to complete this project (Rather go with more if unsure)
 - 45-60 minutes